guacsec/guac/README.md

 ## Quickstart

+Our [documentation](https://docs.guac.sh/) is a good place to get started.

-We have a couple [demos quickstarts](demo/) that you can take a look.
+We have various [demos use cases](https://docs.guac.sh/guac-use-cases/) that you can take a look.

-Starting the GUAC services with our [docker compose quickstart](docs/Compose.md).
+Starting the GUAC services with our [docker compose quickstart](https://docs.guac.sh/setup/).

 ## Architecture